AlexanderKud/Bitcoin-Puzzle-Destroyer/README.md

 `nvcc -o main main.cu`

+you can set the DEVICE ID as the last parameter as 0, 1, 2, 3 etc...when you run the program it will display available gpus and their IDS

 also in secp256k1.cuh there are few parameters at top of the file that you can change for your preference:

 `#define BIGINT_WORDS 8`